huangsam/photohaul/README.md

 ## Value

-Photohaul addresses the pain points above by providing a central hub to organize and migrate photo collections.
-It lets photographers choose the photos that they will organize.
-It gives them the freedom to customize the folder structure of their photos by dimensions such as year taken and camera make.
-Last but not least, it allows them to choose the medium they want to store photos on: local, Dropbox, Google Drive.
+Photohaul addresses the pain points above by providing a central hub for photographers to filter, organize, and migrate photos to local storage or cloud services.
+The folder structure for photos can be based on info such as year taken and camera make.

 ## Getting started